-- 75. The TQER is a peer-led model of review.
-This represents a significant collective investment in developing staff, institutional, and sector capacity to support the improvement and enhancement of the quality of experience and provision we deliver for our students. - 76.
+- 88. TQER is a peer-led model of review.
+This represents a significant collective investment in developing staff, institutional, and sector capacity to support the improvement and enhancement of the quality of experience and provision we deliver for our students. - 89.
 A peer-led model of external review means the assessment, evaluation, and outcome judgement of an institutional review is reached, evidenced, and owned by the peer review team.
-The role of the QAA officer in the process (the Review Manager) is to support the team and moderate the review process to support consistent judgement across institutions. - 77.
-The new approach to review of quality assurance and enhancement recognises the insight, experience, and skill of staff across our system in understanding and evaluating institutional practice in an external review context.
-It also recognises the shared professionalism and trust this will build across our sector which will enable constructive support for enhancement.
+The role of the QAA officer in the process (the Review Manager) is to support the team and moderate the review process to support consistent judgement across institutions. - 90.
+This approach to review quality assurance and enhancement recognises the insight, experience, and skill of staff across our system in understanding and evaluating institutional practice in an external review context.
+It also recognises the shared professionalism and trust this will build across our sector which will enable constructive support for enhancement. - 91.
+A peer-led model will benefit institutions undergoing review but will also benefit institutions whose staff undertake reviewer training and who go on to become

-- 78. A peer-led model will benefit institutions undergoing review, but will also benefit institutions whose staff undertake reviewer training and who go on to become reviewers.
-Institutions who have experienced reviewers within their staff and student body benefit in terms of preparation for its own review and from sharing good practice.
-Those who undertake reviewer training and are recruited to reviews are better placed to contribute to an institution's own strategic approach to quality assurance and enhancement which in turn benefits the sector through cross-institutional relationships. - 79.
-Delivering a peer-led approach to review and ensuring every institution benefits from the development, requires commitment from the sector and from institutions.
-SFC recommend that each institution nominates at least two reviewers (including one student reviewer) to participate in reviews over the review cycle, scaling their contribution as appropriate. - 80.
-Individual reviewers may be involved in more than one review per quality cycle, depending on specialisms, experience, and context but this would be negotiated in advance with individuals and institutions. - 81.
-Further details on the TQER will be made available on the QAA website.
+- reviewers.
+Institutions who have experienced reviewers within their staff and student body benefit in terms of preparation for their own review and from sharing good practice.
+Those who undertake reviewer training and are recruited to reviews are better placed to contribute to an institution's own strategic approach to quality assurance and enhancement which in turn benefits the sector through cross-institutional relationships. - 92.
+Delivering a peer-led approach to review and ensuring every institution benefits from development requires commitment from the sector and from institutions.
+SFC recommend that each institution nominates at least two reviewers (including one student reviewer) to participate in reviews over the review cycle, scaling their contribution as appropriate. - 93.
+Individual reviewers may be involved in more than one review per quality cycle, depending on specialisms, experience, and context but this would be negotiated in advance with individuals and institutions. - 94.
+QAA has published a TQER Guide for Institutions setting out how institutions will be reviewed.
+The guidance details the key roles and stages in the TQER process, its evidential requirements, reporting and outcome protocols, its follow-up activities and the responsibilities of review teams.